List of Seraph of the End episodes: Music

-The series' soundtrack was composed by Hiroyuki Sawano, Takafumi Wada, Asami Tachibana and Megumi Shiraishi.
-The first soundtrack album was released on July 15, 2015, containing two discs: the first disc contained 14 tracks all composed by Sawano, while the second disc contained 19 tracks composed by Wada, Tachibana and Shiraishi.
-A second soundtrack album was released on January 27, 2016, containing 17 tracks composed by Sawano, Wada, Tachibana and Shiraishi.
+The series' soundtrack was composed by Hiroyuki Sawano, Takafumi Wada, Asami Tachibana, and Megumi Shiraishi.
+The first soundtrack album was released on July 15, 2015, containing two discs: the first disc contained 14 tracks and the second one contained 19 tracks.
+A second soundtrack album was released on January 27, 2016, containing 17 tracks.

 Sawano produced and composed the opening and ending theme songs in the first cour of the anime series, titled "X.U." and "scaPEGoat", respectively.
-As part of Sawano's vocal song project "SawanoHiroyuki[nZk]", for the first cour, the opening song is performed by SawanoHiroyuki[nZk]:Gemie, while the ending song is performed by SawanoHiroyuki[nZk]:Yosh.
+As part of his vocal song project "SawanoHiroyuki[nZk]", for the first cour, the opening song is performed by SawanoHiroyuki[nZk]:Gemie, while the ending song is performed by SawanoHiroyuki[nZk]:Yosh.
 Both themes were released in Japan on a CD on May 20, 2015.

 In the second cour of the anime series, the opening theme song is "Two souls -towards the truth-" by fripSide and the ending theme song is "Orarion" (オラリオン) by Nagi Yanagi.

 Track listing

-All music in the first disc of Seraph of the End Original Soundtrack were composed by Hiroyuki Sawano.
+All music in the first disc for the soundtrack were composed by Hiroyuki Sawano.